 This cozy little Airbnb (lovingly nicknamed “Little Orange”) is one half of a classic New Orleans shotgun house built in the 1860s.
-You’ll love the historic features of this apartment including tall shuttered windows (painted bright orange), 13-foot ceilings, and pocket doors between the living room and kitchen.
+You’ll love the historic features of this apartment.
+It includes tall shuttered windows (painted bright orange), 13-foot ceilings, and pocket doors between the living room and kitchen.
 You’ll also have a front porch that is perfect for sipping your morning coffee while looking out on Annunciation Square Park.

 With its turquoise siding and lime green doors, you can’t miss this colorful Garden District Airbnb!
-Another classic New Orleans shotgun-style apartment, you’ll love the newly renovated kitchen, beautifully tiled bathroom, and a luxurious king-size bed.
-This apartment blends history (100-year old exposed-brick fireplaces) with state-of-the-art technology (a Nest thermostat, 2 smart TVs with Netflix, and a front door keypad lock with your own personal entry code).
+Another classic New Orleans shotgun-style apartment, you’ll love the newly renovated kitchen, beautifully tiled bathroom, and luxurious king-size bed.
+This apartment blends history (100-year-old exposed-brick fireplaces) with state-of-the-art technology (a Nest thermostat, 2 smart TVs with Netflix, and a front door keypad lock with your own personal entry code).

-This quaint little Creole cottage is a bit farther from the action of Magazine street, but you’re just 4 blocks away from the Tchoup Yard – a sprawling outdoor beer garden with rotating food trucks and loads of bar games to keep you entertained!
+This quaint little Creole cottage is a bit farther from the action of Magazine street.
+However, you’re just four blocks away from the Tchoup Yard – a sprawling outdoor beer garden with rotating food trucks and loads of bar games to keep you entertained!

 Another historic shotgun apartment in the Lower Garden District, this Airbnb features local artwork on the walls, a cozy kitchen with colorful cabinets, and a plush queen-sized bed.
 It even has a memory foam pull-out sofa if you’re traveling to New Orleans with a friend rather than as a couple.
 The Adirondack chairs on the front porch are perfect for relaxing with a glass of wine, and you’re just minutes away from dozens of boutique shops lining Magazine Street.